mavlink/rfcs/text/0016-standard-modes.md

   The field must be human readable and autopilot-unique.
   Generally it need not be set for standard modes, where the ground station might be expected to already have metadata.
   For more information see [Modes Metadata](#modes-metadata) below.
-- The flight should only emit each mode once.
+- The flight stack should only emit each mode once on request.
   If a mode is both custom and standard it should be emitted as a "standard mode" (this allows the GCS to list the "standard modes" and separately show the additional "custom modes").
 - The modes that are emitted depend on the current vehicle type.
   For example, "takeoff" would not be emitted for a rover type, but would for a copter.